 - Phone cards (pre-paid) can be bought in England for best rate.

-- Pepper spray and Mace are not advisable possessions, but if taken, they should be packed in checked luggage.
+- Pepper spray and Mace are not advisable possessions.

 - Laundry detergent and other household items which may be purchased once in Oxford.